Link Budget Analysis for Reconfigurable Smart Surfaces in Aerial Platforms: Link Budget Analysis for RSS-Assisted Terrestrial Networks

-Assuming that the Tx-RSS and RSS-Rx distances are large, i.e., higher than $d_{\rm lim}$, and that tiny RSS reflector units are used, i.e., of dimensions between $0.1\lambda$ and $0.2\lambda$, then, each reflector capturing the transmitted signal behaves as a new signal source that re-scatters the signal towards the UE.
-In this paradigm, known as the scattering reflection paradigm, the total effect on the transmitted signal is the resultant of the cascaded individual channels Tx-RSS and RSS-Rx \cite{basar2020simris,ellingson2019path,Gab2020}.
+Assuming that the Tx-RSS and RSS-Rx distances are large (i.e., higher than $d_{\rm lim}$), and that tiny RSS reflector units are used (i.e., with dimensions between $0.1\lambda$ and $0.2\lambda$), then each reflector capturing the transmitted signal behaves as a new signal source that re-scatters the signal towards the UE.
+In this paradigm, —the scattering reflection paradigm— the total effect on the transmitted signal is the resultant of the cascaded individual channels Tx-RSS and RSS-Rx \cite{basar2020simris,ellingson2019path,Gab2020}.

-Typically, RSS-assisted communications under the scattering paradigm is presented as an alternative path to the degraded direct link due to strong blockages \cite{yildirim2020modeling}.
-Accordingly, the effect of the direct link is ignored and the effective received signal is only the one scattered by the RSS.
-Since in this paradigm, the use of tiny RSS reflector units is advocated, we name the RSS by small-sized RSS (SRSS).
+A scattering paradigm for RSS-assisted communication is typically presented as an alternative to the degradation of direct links caused by strong blockages \cite{yildirim2020modeling}.
+Accordingly, the effect of the direct link is ignored, and the effective received signal is only the one scattered by the RSS.
+Since in this paradigm, the use of tiny RSS reflector units is advocated, we name these small-sized RSS (SRSS).

-To accurately assess the SRSS-assisted terrestrial communications, we present next the link budget analysis for two channel models, namely the log-distance and 3GPP based models\footnote{Recently, several researchers raised practical concerns about the specular reflection paradigm and the use of LRSS \cite{wu2020intelligent,myths}.
-Subsequently, we adopt the practical 3GPP channel model under the scattering reflection paradigm only.}
+To accurately assess the SRSS-assisted terrestrial communications, we present next the link budget analysis for two channel models, namely the log-distance and 3GPP based models\footnote{ Several researchers have recently raised practical concerns about the specular reflection paradigm and the use of LRSS \cite{wu2020intelligent,myths}.
+Subsequently, we adopt in this paper the practical 3GPP channel model under the scattering reflection paradigm only.}

-\subsubsection{Log-distance Channel Model}
+\subsubsection{Log-Distance Channel Model}